abdusco/abdus.dev/src/posts/monitor-clipboard/monitor-clipboard.md

 ```

-This worked fine, but I didn't want to keep launching a process every second.
+It's functional, but we can do better.

 ## Second iteration: registering a clipboard listener

-The second iteration involved using Win32 APIs.
-I've used [`AddClipboardFormatListener`][clip_api] to register a callback for clipboard changes in C#, then retrieved & dumped clipboard contents as the new content came in.
+The second iteration of dumpclip involved using Win32 APIs.
+I've used [`AddClipboardFormatListener`][AddClipboardFormatListener] to register a callback for clipboard changes in C#, then retrieved & dumped clipboard contents as the new content came in.

 ```powershell
 > dumpclip.v2.exe --listen